A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural

 \section{Conclusion}

-In this work, we have developed a low-cost relativistic third-order ADC framework using Cholesky decomposition, frozen natural spinors, and the exact two-component atomic mean-field Hamiltonian to compute ionization, electron affinity, and excitation properties of heavy-element systems.
-The inclusion of state-specific frozen natural spinors ensures accurate treatment of excited states, while the CD approach drastically reduces memory and storage requirements.
-Across diverse benchmarks—ranging from ionization potentials of the SOC-81 set to fine-structure splittings in halogen oxides, photoelectron spectra of cadmium halides, and excitation energies of Ga$^{+}$, In$^{+}$, Tl$^{+}$, I3$^{-}$, Xe the method consistently reproduces canonical reference results with high accuracy.
-Importantly, the approach captures spin–orbit coupling effects without prohibitive computational cost, enabling reliable calculations in systems previously inaccessible to canonical four-component ADC(3).
-Furthermore, owing to the perturbative ground-state treatment and Hermitian formulation of the ADC framework, we are able to compute excitation energies and transition properties for a wide variety of excited states at significantly lower computational cost compared to EOM-CCSD.
-With the present implementation, we have also successfully calculated the ionization potential of a three-coordinated pincer-ligated complex comprising more than 2600 basis functions, where even after truncation, the virtual space dimension exceeded 1000.
-These results clearly demonstrate both the efficiency and robustness of the relativistic ADC(3) implementation in tackling large-scale systems.
-The obtained results show that the accuracy of the standard relativistic ADC(3) method is inferior to the EOM-CCSD method at the same level of truncation for IP, EA, and excitation energy.
-The use of the matrix scaling method can improve the accuracy of ADC(3) methods in certain cases.
+In this work, we have developed a low-cost relativistic third-order ADC framework using CD, FNS, and the X2CAMF Hamiltonian to compute ionization, electron affinity, and excitation properties of heavy-element systems.
+The inclusion of SS-FNS ensures accurate treatment of excited states, while the CD approach drastically reduces memory and storage requirements.
+Across a diverse set of benchmarks, including IPs from the SOC-81 dataset, fine-structure splittings in halogen oxides, EEs of group-13 cations, I$_3^{-}$), and Xe, as well as EAs of coinage-metal atoms, AgX series, and AuCl, these methods consistently reproduce the corresponding canonical reference results with high accuracy.
+Importantly, the approach captures spin–orbit coupling effects without prohibitive computational cost, enabling reliable calculations for systems containing heavy elements that are difficult to compute with canonical 4c-ADC(3) implementations.
+Furthermore, owing to the perturbative ground-state treatment and Hermitian formulation of the ADC framework, we can compute EE and transition properties for various systems at significantly lower computational cost than EOM-CCSD.
+With the present implementation, we have achieved 6-15 times the speedup over the canonical CD-X2CAMF-based implementation.
+We have also successfully calculated the IP of a three-coordinated pincer-ligated complex comprising more than 2600 basis functions, where even after truncation, the virtual space dimension exceeded 1000.
+These results clearly demonstrate both the efficiency and robustness of the present relativistic ADC(3) implementation in tackling large-scale systems.
+The results show that the accuracy of the standard relativistic ADC(3) method is inferior to that of the EOM-CCSD method at the same level of truncation for IP, EA, and EE.
+The use of the semi-empirically scaled variant can improve the accuracy of ADC(3) methods in certain cases.
 However, their performance is not always consistent.
 Therefore, it is necessary to develop more accurate approximations within the ADC framework.
-Work is in progress in that direction.
+Work is in progress in this direction.